therobertc/oef-sdk-python/docs/source/user/communication-protocols.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This step is the `condition sine qua non` to interact with the OEF Node, and hence with other OEF agents.
-It is implemented in the :func:`~oef.agents.OEFCoreInterface.connect` method.
+It is implemented in the :func:`~oef.agents.Agent.connect` method.

 .. code-block:: python

     from oef.agents import OEFAgent

     # assuming that an OEF Node is running at localhost on port 3333:
-    agent = OEFAgent("agent_identifier", 127.0.0.1", 3333)
+    agent = OEFAgent("agent_identifier", "127.0.0.1", 3333)

     # do the handshake
     agent.connect()